 - 1. Keep it clean.
 DO NOT use harsh cleaners.
 Never use any form of bleach. - 2.
 Clear vinyl curtains and windows demand extra care to prevent scratching.
-Ideally, they should be washed with clear water, preferably hosed off, wiping it with your hand at the same time.
+Ideally, they should be washed with clear water, preferably hosed off, wiping them with your hand at the same time.
 Do not use a cloth or chamois skin.
 Any dirt or grit in the cloth may result in scratches.
 Clear water and a clean hand is the safest way.
-When storing, never fold these items, they should be rolled to prevent any cracking. - 3.
-Under direct sunlight conditions do not allow the clear vinyl to come into contact with the framework.
-The framework gives off heat that will burn the clear vinyl. - 4.
+When storing, never fold these items: they should be rolled to prevent cracking. - 3.
 Be sure that top is completely dry before storage. - Keep unit well ventilated when stored.
-DO NOT STORE IN PLASTIC OR POLY BAGS. - 6.
-Keep fittings and fasteners clean and lubricated. - 7.
-Never trailer your boat with the canvas unit mounted or expose the unit to severe winds. - 8.
+DO NOT STORE IN PLASTIC OR POLY BAGS. - 5.
+Keep fittings and fasteners clean and lubricated. - 6.
+Never trailer your boat with the canvas unit mounted or expose the unit to severe winds. - 7.
 Do not use a mooring cover as a travel cover.

-The material used to produce your boat top and curtains are the finest obtainable.
+The materials used to produce your boat top and curtains are the finest obtainable.
 Reasonable care will assure you many years of service.